UK drill: Controversy

-In late 2018, South London-born drill MC and aspiring Mayor of London Drillminister created a track called "Political Drillin", which was broadcast on Channel 4 News and used comments made by Members of Parliament, attempting to highlight their own hypocrisy in using violent language.
+In late 2018, South London-born driller Drillminister created a track called "Political Drillin", which was broadcast on Channel 4 News and used comments made by Members of Parliament, attempting to highlight their own hypocrisy in using violent language.

 In 2021, a report by Policy Exchange stated that 37% of homicide cases in 2018 were linked to drill music.
 The report was condemned in a letter signed by 49 criminologists, which said that the report was factually incorrect.

 In 2022, the Crown Prosecution Service announced that it would update guidance regarding the use of drill lyrics within criminal trials; the announcement stemmed from concerns from numerous groups, including academics and organisations such as JUSTICE.

+The coalition known as Art Not Evidence formed as a growing group of lawyers, journalists, artists, academics, youth workers, music industry professionals and human rights campaigners working together to fight the criminalisation of rap music in UK courts.
+The group believes that art, and particularly rap music, should be protected as a fundamental form of freedom of expression, and should not be used to unfairly implicate individuals in criminal charges.

+A black Manchester man, Ade Adedeji, served three years in prison wrongfully, after false evidence that he was in a certain drill music video was presented to the jury in the prosecution's attempt to prove he was a gang member.
+He was released from prison in January 2025 after new evidence proved that he was in fact not in the video.
+Adedeji feels that his wrongful conviction is race related.
+Barrister, Keir Monteith KC, founding member of the campaign Art Not Evidence, which calls for a stop to rap lyrics and music videos being used as evidence in UK trials, commented on the weakness of the prosecution's evidence against Adedeji stating rhetorically "Things like where [Ade] lives, his interest in music, who he knocks around with – that's enough to prove he's in a gang?".